 user table of the

-mysql database.
-An account is defined in terms
+mysql system database.
+An account is defined in

 terms of a user name and the client host or hosts from which the

-can connect to the server.
-The account may also have a password.
+user can connect to the server.
+For information about account

 user table, see